raenpayne/pm25/README.md

 This uses Twilio to send the texts.
 You'll need to create an account.
 Trial accounts are free and give you $15.00 of credit, at this time.

 ### Future Updates
-Currently the application will text if the sensor value changes from green to yellow or above or vice versa.
-I plan to update it so it will also text if say the air quality goes from red to yellow or yellow to red or orange or red, etc.
+Currently the application will text if the sensor value changes from green to any value at yellow or above, or vice versa.
+I plan to update it so it will also text if the air quality fluctuates between any range.